Diegoslourenco/users-api/README.md

 ### Frontend

-Run `ng serve` at the frontend folder and it will start running at `http://localhost:4200/`
+After clone the repository run `npm intall` and after all the instalations run `ng serve` at the usersApp folder inside frontend and it will start running at `http://localhost:4200/`

 ### Backend